Malcolmnixon/GodotCIBuildDemo/README.md

   - Android Vive
   - Android Lynx
   - WebXR
-- Publish Artifacts (if making Github Release)
+- Publish Artifacts (if making Release)
+- Push to itch.io (if making Release)

 Additional exports may be added by appending to the matrix rules.